 Changing or ending your tenancy

 Find out how to make changes or end your existing tenancy.
-You can make minor changes, such as updating your phone number or email address or requesting text message updates, via the following methods:
+You can make minor changes, such as updating your phone number or email address or requesting text message updates, in several different ways:

 You need to register the first time that you use this service.